Blog FinTech

 • Retailers are uninvolved in lending processes after the payment is made.

-Meet HES LoanBox: Ready-to-Use Lending Platform When it’s possible to use an option to shove the majority of lending tasks on a lender, it’s hard to compete and offer to try in house financing software.
-However, with complete process automation delivered by HES LoanBox retailers don’t need to put much effort to lend in house.
-Here’re the key benefits of the platform:
+Meet HES LoanBox: Ready-to-Use Lending Platform When it’s possible to use an option to shove the majority of lending tasks on a lender, it’s hard to compete and offer to try in-house financing software.
+However, with complete process automation delivered by HES LoanBox retailers don’t need to put much effort into lending in-house.
+Here are the key benefits of the platform:

 • Time to market is up to 2-4 weeks